Crazy for You (musical): Synopsis

 Meanwhile, Bela Zangler decides to put on the show as a favor to Tess; the two seem to be in love once more.
 Although he had been planning to cast Bobby as the lead, he makes Polly the star of the show after learning that Bobby has left for New York.

 Six weeks later, Bobby is still thinking of Deadrock as he works in his mother's bank.
 For his birthday, Mrs. Child gives him the Zangler theater (Zangler has used all his money on the show in Deadrock).
 While initially ecstatic, Bobby realizes that his love for Polly is worth more in "Nice Work if You Can Get It," and leaves with Mrs. Child for Deadrock to pursue Polly.

-Meanwhile, Polly has decided to leave for New York to look for Bobby, who arrives in Deadrock just after she leaves.
-After learning that Polly has left to find him, he leaves the stage to "wash up" before driving back to New York to catch her.
+Back in Deadrock, Polly has decided to leave for New York to look for Bobby.
+She leaves with Custus, one of the cowboys, just before Bobby arrives.
+After learning that Polly has left to find him, he leaves to "wash up" before driving back to New York to catch her.
 Bobby's mother and Irene (who is now married to Lank) notice each other and start an argument.
 Everett notices Mrs. Child, and falls head-over-heels in love with her, as shown in a reprise of "Things Are Looking Up."
-His affections are reciprocated, and immediately afterward, Polly reenters with Custus, one of the cowboys.
-Custus was trying to give Polly a ride to the station, but his car ran out of gas, and Polly missed the train to New York.
-Together the townspeople concoct a plan, and Polly and Bobby are finally reunited in the "Finale."
+His affections are reciprocated, and immediately afterward, Polly reenters with Custus.
+On their way to the train station, his car ran out of gas, and Polly missed the train to New York.
+Seeing the situation, the townspeople concoct a plan to get Polly and Bobby together, and the two are finally reunited in the "Finale."